 FACT: In 2006, there were 2,889 people killed and 199,337 people injured in road crashes in Canada.

 As with all roadway accidents, many factors can contribute to collisions involving motorcycles.
 One common cause is motorists who do not see motorcyclists, and cut them off or run into them.
 Speed is also a common factor, with the likelihood of injuries increasing with higher rates of speed.
 Motorcyclists traveling too fast and losing control can lead to deadly accidents, as can other motorists speeding and being unable to avoid hitting motorcyclists.
 Poor road conditions, adverse weather, and poor visibility are also frequent contributing factors to motorcycle accidents.

 In the unfortunate situation that a motorcycle accident occurs, there are several common types of injuries that can occur:

-Facial disfigurement:as a result of the unprotected face sliding across the ground or smashing into an object (in the absence of a full-face helmet).
-35% of all crashes show major impact on the chin-bar
+- Facial disfigurement: as a result of the unprotected face sliding across the ground or smashing into an object (in the absence of a full-face helmet).
+35% of all crashes show major impact on the chin-bar area.

-In order to avoid being injured in the likelihood of a motorcycle accident, riders are encouraged to wear PPE (Personal Protective Equipment) which can include the following:
+In order to avoid being injured in the likelihood of a motorcycle accident, riders are encouraged to wear Personal Protective Equipment which can include the following:

 Many of the factors that lead to accidents involve negligence on the part of one or more operators.
-The serious nature of motorcycle accidents requires an experienced lawyer who can represent individuals with severe injuries.
-If you were injured, take comfort in the fact that our attorneys have the expertise and resources to recover fair compensation for our clients.
-Contact an experienced lawyer at Martin G. Schulz & Associates for a free consultation to discuss your legal options.
+The serious nature of motorcycle accidents requires an experienced personal injury lawyer who can represent individuals with severe injuries.
+If you were injured, take comfort in the fact that our personal injury lawyers have the expertise and resources to recover maximum compensation for our clients.
+Contact an experienced personal injury lawyer at Martin G. Schulz & Associates for a free consultation to discuss your legal options.